turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-hardhat-deploy-and-nft-app.md

 Compiling 9 files with 0.8.0
 Compilation finished successfully
 ```
-🔺If you have not deleted the ```contracts/Greeter.sol``` it's will give an error because  that the contract doesn't have the same version.
+🔺If you don't have deleted the ```contracts/Greeter.sol``` it's will give an error because  that the contract doesn't have the same version.

 # 3 - Test and Deploy with hardhat

 ⚠verify if the code was compilet right in ```artifacts\contracts\TinyVillage.sol\Tiny Village.json```, This JSON file have all information necessary to deploy a smart contract.

 ### Use Harthat to test you smart contract
-The best practive is test the smart contract in your machine before deploy, create the test file in ```test/tineyVillageTest.js```.
+The best practive is test the smart contract in your machine before deploy, Create the test file in ```test/tineyVillageTest.js```.
 The [hardhat documentation](https://hardhat.org/guides/truffle-testing.html) has more information about testing using other libraries.

 Import the module [Chai](https://www.chaijs.com/), it's are our test library,it was installed in the first part of this tutorial.
 ```javascript